 On March 7th, 1983, New Order pioneered dance music with the release of the best selling 12 inch single of all time—Blue Monday, whose initial run sold over 700,000 copies.

-The song (named after the depressing 3rd Monday of January) is perhaps the most acclaimed and even influential synth-pop track of all time.
+The song (now used to name the depressing 3rd Monday of January) is perhaps the most acclaimed and even influential synth-pop track of all time.
 With it’s Italo Disco Donna Summer/Giorgio Moroder beat culled from the track Our Love, Blue Monday bridges the gap between 70’s disco and the 80’s electronic music scene, and later house and techno, where it is still a staple of club music to this day.

-In a 2012 interview with NME, Bernard Sumner talks about how he wrote the song along with Stephen Morris utilizing home made synthesizers and a Oberheim DMX drum machine:
+In a 2012 interview with NME, Bernard Sumner talks about how he wrote the song along with Stephen Morris utilizing homemade synthesizers and an Oberheim DMX drum machine:

 The single featured a die-cut sleeve designed made to resemble a 5 ¼” floppy disk—featuring no words except “FAC SEVENTY THREE”.
 Along the side a code in the form of coloured blocks that reads out the artist, song, and label information, once deciphered using the legend from the band’s next album Power, Corruption and Lies: